Let users change their photo and profile information

 You can no longer edit user names on the Settings page for Google+.
 Instead, use this Name field.

 If you uncheck Photo, a warning dialog appears to show that user profile and cover photos will be archived.
 The actual photos that were used aren't deleted.
 They are preserved in the user's Photos Archive, but they are no longer used as their profile or cover photo.

 The checkbox has no effect on the low-resolution photo set in Gmail.

-This will allow user birthday editing in their Google Account and the Google+ upgrade flow for all non-Education domains.
+Check Birthday to allow users to edit birthdays in their Google Account, and the Google+ upgrade flow for all non-Education domains.
 Education domains will not have this control available.
 For Education domains, birthday is never editable by end users except for in the Google+ upgrade flow, where it is always editable.

 Note: If a user enters a birthday indicating they are too young, their account may be disabled.

 Check Work location to allow users to change their work location.
 Users can edit their desk location in Calendar settings.
 For more information, see Set up room booking suggestions.